pytorch/xla/benchmarks/README.md

 ## Aggregating results

-Generated reports (e.g. `metric_report.csv` files mentioned above) can be aggregated to track performance improvements over time with the `aggregate.py` script.
+Aggregate reports can be generated directly from the output JSONL files (i.e., skipping `result_analyzer.py` altogether) with the `aggregate.py` script.
 The script compares Pytorch/XLA performance numbers against Inductor numbers.
-Because Inductor's performance also changes over time, the script takes the oldest Inductor performance numbers present in the CSV files (as determined by their timestamp) as the baseline for each benchmark.
+Because Inductor's performance also changes over time, the script takes the oldest Inductor performance numbers present in the JSONL files (as determined by the records' timestamp) as the baseline for each benchmark.

 Sample runs and sample output: